C-Accel2019/Glossary/glossary.md

 ## Reasoning

-Computational reasoning can in many forms, and the term is often used ambiguously.
+Computational reasoning can come in many forms, and the term is often used ambiguously.
 The W3C [Semantic Web](#Semantic-Web) standards [RDF](#RDF-Resource-Description-Framework) and [OWL](#OWL-Web-Ontology-Language) natively support *deductive* reasoning, which is based on formal logic and logical consequences which can be derived from given facts, rules, and/or other statements made in formal logic.
 For instance, given the statement "*Black Beauty* is a horse", and the statement "every horse is a mammal", we can arrive at the logical consequence that "*Black Beauty* is a mammal".
 The example just given can be expressed in [RDF](#RDF-Resource-Description-Framework), and the [RDF](#RDF-Resource-Description-Framework) standard prescribes this kind of reasoning.
 The Web Ontology Language [OWL](#OWL-Web-Ontology-Language) can be used to express more complex relationships that can then also be used for deductive reasoning.
+Deductive reasoning is a prominent method in some subfields of [Artificial Intelligence)](#AI-Artificial-Intelligence), in particular in Knowledge Representation and Reasoning.

 \[**Used by:** A-6677\]